OtagoPolytechnic/S.A.P.S/README.md

 </p>

 ## Overview
 S.A.P.S.
-(Simulation Assassination & Protection Services) is a fictional organisation central to our project.
+(Sapp's Asset & Personnel Suppression) is a fictional organisation central to our project.
 Although it projects a professional corporate image, beneath that lies an intricate network of assassination contracts, in-game simulations, and covert operations.

 This repository contains the active development of the S.A.P.S. simulation.
 The project began in February 2025 and is being developed in a studio-style environment.
 It is designed to be both a functional game and a polished portfolio piece.